qdm12/PersonalWebsite/markdown/readme.md

 	- Mathematics, Control engineering
 - French and Mauritian, and lived:
 	- 11 years in Luxembourg City :cloud:
-	- 1 year in Switzerland, Villars-sur-Ollons :ch:
+	- 1 year in Switzerland, Villars-sur-Ollons :snowflake:
 	- 7 years in Nice, France :fr:
 	- 4 years in London, UK :gb:
     - 5 months in New York City, US :us: